minnojs/minno-quest/docs/manager/post.md

 property        | description
 --------------- | ---------------------
 settings        | Optional settings that overide the logger settings [as defined](./API.md#logger) in the manager. path            | A path within the global to the object that you want to send.
-For example: `"iat.feedback"` will post the object `feedback` from `global.iat`. data            | A raw object to be posted to the server.
+For example: `"iat.feedback"` will post the object `feedback` from `global.iat`.
+You can also use an array of paths that will be combined into a single post. data            | A raw object to be posted to the server.
 You may use templates in order to construct it.